zkryaev/unix-cli-workshops/README.md

-# unix-cli-workshops
+# Unix CLI Workshops

-A hands-on collection of Unix CLI workshops
+> A growing collection of practical workshops for mastering essential Unix command-line tools